cwoodruff/book-network-programming-csharp/Chapter03/chapter03.md

 # Server-side socket programming

 Server-side socket programming stands as the counterpoint to its client-side counterpart in the grand scheme of networked communication.
 In the vast realm of interconnected applications, while clients act as the seekers of services or data, servers play the pivotal role of providers.
-Whether it's serving a webpage, handling email traffic, or transmitting files, behind each of these taskstask is a server diligently listening for incoming connections and fulfilling requests.
+Whether it's serving a webpage, handling email traffic, or transmitting files, behind each of these tasks is a server diligently listening for incoming connections and fulfilling requests.

 In the context of the C# 12 and .NET 8 ecosystem, server-side socket programming encompasses a wide array of tools and methodologies.
 These not only facilitate the creation of a listening server but also empower developers to manage multiple concurrent client connections, handle diverse data exchange patterns, and ensure a responsive and robust application architecture.